Nerwo/nerwo-contracts/README.md

 ### createTransaction

-`createTransaction(IERC20 token, uint256 amount, address freelance, string calldata _metaEvidence)`
+`createTransaction(IERC20 token, uint256 amount, address freelancer, string calldata _metaEvidence)`

-Allows the client to create a new transaction by providing the ERC20 token, freelance's address, the transaction amount.
+Allows the client to create a new transaction by providing the ERC20 token, freelancer's address, the transaction amount.
 The client must have approved the amount the ERC20 token transfer.

 ### pay

 `pay(uint256 transactionID, uint256 amount)`

-Allows the client to pay the freelance for the provided goods or services.
+Allows the client to pay the freelancer for the provided goods or services.
 The function checks whether the caller is the transaction client, whether the transaction has a valid status, and whether the amount is within the valid range before proceeding.